NOT "ART FOR

 Middle Paleolithic Art

 The Upper Paleolithic is the final and shortest stage of the Paleolithic Age: less than 15 percent of the length of the preceeding Middle Paleolithic.
 When referring to Africa it is more commonly known as the late Stone Age.
 In addition to more specialized tools and a more sophisticated way of life, Upper Paleolithic culture spawned the first widespread appearance of human painting and sculpture, which appeared simultaneously in almost every corner of the globe.
 Also, from the start of the Upper Paleolithic period, the Neanderthal Man sub-species of Homo sapiens was replaced by "anatomically modern humans" (eg. Cro-Magnon Man, Chancelade Man and Grimaldi Man) who became the sole hominid inhabitants across continental Europe.
+But see for instance the Neanderthal engraving at Gorham's Cave, Gibraltar (37,000 BCE).

 Stone Tool Cultures